Will Other States Join California's International Climate Pact?

 Galbraith noted that it isn’t necessarily a problem if California’s approach does compete with federal policies, though there is a small risk a hostile Congress or executive branch could try to intervene.
 “When you’re operating in these separation-of-powers areas generally, and where the Supreme Court has stayed out of these issues, there is a considerable zone of uncertainty,” she said.
 That “allows states to take advantage of this uncertainty, but creates the possibility for things to move quickly if the courts enter.”

-The bigger risk to WCI, Inc.’s survival comes from the participants themselves.
+The bigger risk to the corporation’s survival comes from the participants themselves.
 Though none have signaled that they plan to pull out, the loss of a participant would weaken the agreement and the market.
 New Mexico had agreed to the same emissions-reduction framework that California did roughly 10 years ago, but Susana Martinez, the Republican governor, abandoned it before WCI, Inc. was incorporated.
 That risk could be amplified if California’s new, more stringent emissions standards make others hesitant to adopt them.

 Despite these challenges, federal inaction may encourage more states to jump in anyway.
 Gibbs said that creating “a tool that works well and that others would want to use” had always been the goal.
 “By creating a system that is plug-in ready,” he said, “it enables additional jurisdictions to join in and take more aggressive climate action.”

 The time may be right for it, particularly for those involved in the U.S. Climate Alliance, which has swelled to more than a dozen states.
 Massachusetts, for example, could position itself to link up with WCI, Inc. It joined the alliance in early June, and its state Senate is considering an ambitious carbon cap-and-trade market.
-The state seems to align with others in WCI, Inc.: Its proposed carbon price is similar to California’s, and it would gain the same benefit of a larger market that Quebec has.
+The state seems to align with others in the corporation: Its proposed carbon price is similar to California’s, and it would gain the same benefit of a larger market that Quebec has.

 For Climate Alliance states like Washington and New York, whose planning is far less advanced than Massachusetts’s, they may need to decide whether verbal commitments are enough to uphold the goals of the Paris agreement, or if additional steps are necessary.
 Case puts it bluntly: Joining an organization like WCI, Inc. means “we can do things at the state level no matter what Washington does.”